Chris Coleman (footballer): Sunderland

 On 19 November 2017, Coleman was appointed as the new manager of under-performing Championship club Sunderland.
-He replaced a dismissed Simon Grayson, who had left the Black Cats third from bottom of the league table in twenty-second place and within the relegation drop zone.
+He replaced the dismissed Simon Grayson, who had left the Black Cats third from bottom of the league table in twenty-second place and within the relegation drop zone.
 Coleman's first game in charge was a 2–1 defeat at Aston Villa, two days after his appointment.
 By the conclusion of 2017, Sunderland had collected eleven points, out of a possible twenty-four, under Coleman's guidance, briefly lifting out of the relegation zone into twenty-first place, following a satisfactory run of form.

 During the winter transfer window, Coleman was informed that club chairman Ellis Short had refused to invest any more money into player transfers, with the American businessman announcing his intentions to sell the club.
 Joining the club for free of charge included the loan signings of Jake Clarke-Salter from Chelsea, Ovie Ejaria from Liverpool, Lee Camp from Cardiff City and Ashley Fletcher from fierce rivals Middlesbrough; Kazenga LuaLua was the only permanent transfer that window, joining from Brighton & Hove Albion on a free transfer.

 After their transfer window nightmare, Sunderland went on a nine-game winless run, ending when they defeated Derby County 4–1 at Pride Park.
 This was Coleman's final victory in charge of Sunderland; his final six games saw the Black Cats record three draws and three defeats.
 Relegation to League One was confirmed following a 2–1 defeat against Burton Albion at the Stadium of Light.
 His final game in charge was a 2–1 defeat to Fulham.
 On 29 April 2018, Coleman was dismissed shortly following the club's sale.